-The information on this page is applicable for tax years beginning on or after January 1, 2015, as corporate tax reform significantly altered the Article 9-A tax for such tax years.
+Information on this page relates to a tax year that began on or after January 1, 2015.
 See S corporations - tax years beginning before January 1, 2015, for S corporation information for years prior to corporate tax reform.

 To qualify for New York S corporation treatment, your corporation must: